 In addition, each region and century page offers a selected bibliography of scholarly works to help teachers present slavery and captivity in an appropriate, historically and culturally specific context.
 These suggestions for further reading are based on the recommendations of scholars in history, religion, anthropology, archaeology, area studies, art history, languages, and classics.
 A selection of general works which introduce, define, and theorize the concepts of slavery and captivity are posted here.
 Click on a region of the map or a century on the timeline below to begin browsing.

 Finally, the Notes from the Field section presents pedagogical ideas, suggestions, and reflections by experienced teachers.
-As of late July, it will also offer a selection of historical sources in DBQ format suitable for AP World History classes.
+The page for high school teachers also offers a selection of sources in DBQ format suitable for AP World History classes.
 Scroll down to Notes from the Field to browse within the teaching context most appropriate for you.

 Coming soon: the Babylonian Talmud, the Life of Wulfstan, and Marco Polo’s will.